CRMTechnologies/crmtdigital.com/content/insights/that-s-a-hat-trick-crmt-digital-are-b2b-marketing-martech-award-winners-for-the-third-year-running.md

 title = "That's a Hat-Trick - CRMT Digital are B2B Marketing Martech Award Winners for The Third Year Running"

 +++
+July 8th , London and the stage is set for what could be a hat-trick of B2B Marketing Martech Award wins for CRMT Digital.